vivekkumar2021/vivekkumar2021/README.md

 # Hi there, I'm Vivek - aka [vivekkumar2021] 👋

-## I'm a Data Scientist, MLOps Engineer and Teacher!!
+## I'm a Data Scientist, MLOps Engineer and an avid automotive fan!!

 - 🌱 I’m addicted to learning and growing everyday
 - 👯 I’m currently sharing a little bit of my knowledge to the world through my blogs